lyxell/logifix/README.md

 violations.
 It is implemented in a high-performance Datalog dialect and is transpiled to fast multi-threaded C++ code.

+SquareLog is built to be easily integrated into IDEs, CI pipelines and bots.

 ## Implemented rules

 SquareLog can currently repair violations for the following